otrv4/otrv4/otrv4.md

 TODO: we can not set the initiator as a side effect of deciding who will use each key, but we can use the same condition to decide who will be initiator.
 This may be a problem because every time I talk to Bob I will have the same condition.

-TODO: this may change who is sender/receiver while a new DAKE is in progress.
-Probably not a problem because I think we only generate new R[i] after the DAKE completes.
-REVIEW THIS!

 ### Deriving new chain keys

-When you send or receive data messages you may need to derive new chain key:
+When you send or receive data messages you need to derive a new chain key:
+(TODO: this doesn't take into account the first time, when the chain key is derived from the ratchet key.
+We might need to define it for those circumstances)
 ```
 derive_chain_key(C, i, j):
   C[i][j] = SHA3-512(C[i][j-1])